 A primary residence is the place where you will most likely live and spend most of your time.
 Primary residence mortgages can be easier to qualify for than other occupancy types and can offer the lowest mortgage rates.

 Lenders view them as properties because homeowners are more likely to stay on top of payments for the roofs over their heads.

 For the property to qualify as a primary residence, the following criteria must be met:

 - You must live in the home for the majority of the year.

 - The home must be located within a reasonable distance from your place of employment.

-- You must be living in the home within 60 days of closing.
+- You must begin living in the house within 60 days of closing.

-- If you already own the home and are refinancing, you must be able to prove your residence through documentation (i.e. tax returns, government identification).
+- If you refinance the mortgage for your primary home, you must be able to prove your residence through documentation (e.g., tax returns or government identification).

-TIP: If you’re looking to earn rental income from your new home, consider looking into multi-unit properties.
-As long as you live in one of the units, lenders may be able to classify the property as a primary residence and offer lower interest rates.
+TIP: If you’re interested in earning rental income from your home, consider looking into buying a multi-unit property.
+As long as you live in one of the units, lenders may be able to classify the property as a primary residence, which can help you obtain lower interest rates and down payment requirements.

 Your property will be considered a second home if it meets these conditions: